zhinst/laboneq-applications/docs/README.md

 # LabOne Q Library documentation

-This subdirectory contains the documentation for LabOneQ Library.
+This subdirectory contains the documentation for LabOne Q Library.

 ## Development